All About Bats: A Few Batty Resources to Use with Children & for Families

 LEARNING ABOUT BATS

 Bats are amazing mammals.
 Spend some time this year getting to know them.
-If you homeschool, you can incorporate practically every subject into a bat unit, including ethics and emotions, in a way that it doesn’t even seem like you are studying a specific subject.
+If you homeschool, you can incorporate practically every subject into a bat unit, including ethics and emotions, in a way that it doesn’t even seem like you’re studying a specific subject.
 It’ll just feel like a fun and interesting time learning about bats!
 But isn’t that the way some of the best learning happens?

 BAT VIEWING